-In this post we’re going to compare several ESP32 development boards.
-The aim of this article is to help you choose the best ESP32 development board for your project requirements.
+In this article, we’re going to compare several ESP32 development boards.
+This article aims to help you choose the best ESP32 development board for your project requirements.

 The ESP32 is the ESP8266 successor (read best ESP8266 development boards).
-The ESP32 is loaded with lots of new features.
-It combines Wi-Fi and Bluetooth wireless capabilities, and it’s dual core.
+The ESP32 is loaded with lots of new features when compared with its predecessor.
+It combines Wi-Fi and Bluetooth wireless capabilities and dual-core.

-You can find the ESP32 as a standalone module or as a full-feature development board.
-There are lots of ESP32 development boards available.
-In this review, we’ll just take a look at the most popular ESP32 development boards.
-To learn more about the ESP32, we recommend enrolling in our course: Learn ESP32 with Arduino IDE.
+You can find the ESP32 as a standalone chip or as a full-featured development board.
+There are many ESP32 development boards available.
+In this review, we’ll take a look at the most popular ones.
+To learn more about the ESP32 and use it to build IoT projects, we recommend enrolling in our course: Learn ESP32 with Arduino IDE.

 Recommended reading: Getting Started with ESP32 Development Board